 If this tooth decay process progress after a few months, your enamel will start to break down.
 You might start to notice white spots on your tooth, which will darken to a brownish spot.

 During this process, you will start to see small holes develop in your teeth as your enamel is weakened.
-This indicates the formation of cavities or dental caries.
+This indicates the formation of cavities or early childhood caries.

 If you do not brush off these sugars, the acid will continue to eat away your tooth enamel.
 Thus wearing it down and leading to tooth decay which when severe can lead to a root canal procedure with a dental crown.